Ganginator/whiteboard/README.md

 whiteboard
 ==========

-Ideas

-I'm new to GitHub.

-This is for Notes and Ideas.
+This is for Notes, and Ideas.

+***

+PHP Template Resume Site jessegangi.com

+There is no need to have a gazillion pages when I can simply just add a database that hols them.
+Much more dynamic, and far simpler to edit.

+***

+/ END